Ryanf55/ardupilot_wiki/mavproxy/source/docs/uav_configuration/geofence.rst

 area in a fixed-wing vehicle.
 In ArduCopter, it is a radius and altitude parameter(s) representing a cylinder around the flying area.

-A fence menu is available on the GUI console.
+A fence menu is available on the GUI console's ``Fence`` tab.

+MAVProxy uses the mission protocol to allow circular fences, link to mavproxy.

+  * Fence protocol part is part of MAVLink

+Desires:

+* Altitude fence with a frame (relative to ground)
+* Polygon and circle fences with airspaces (layer cake)
+  * Currently supported in Lua

 fence list
 ==========